DatesStart Date: 05-02-2020 End Date: 09-02-2020

 Baneshwar Fair, also known as the Kumbh of tribes, specifically Bhil tribe.
 The history of this fair is 500 years old.
 The Bhil tribe, which not only resides in Rajasthan, but also in Madhya Pradesh and Gujarat, come to Dungarpur just to attend this fair.
 This itself defines that this tribe takes its rituals and traditions very seriously.
 The customs and traditions are followed religiously by the tribe during this fair.

 The term “Baneshwar” is very much related to “Shivling” as this tribe is a devotee of Lord Shiva and also because in their traditional language Vagdi, Baneshwar stands for Shivlinga.
 In fact, the fair and puja also starts from the Mahadev temple.
 However, the true meaning of “Baneshwar” is “master of the delta”.
 The area of Dungarpur is near a delta, this makes the term Baneshwar very relatable.
 According to the Hindu calendar, this fair starts from Magh Shukla Ekadashi and lasts till Magh Shukla Purnima.
-The term Magh here refers to the month February, as the month of February is called Magh in Hindi.
+The term Magh here refers to the month of February, as the month of February is called Magh in Hindi.
 On the day of Magh Shukla Ekadashi, the priest, traditionally called Mathadhish, is welcomed to the site where the fair is supposed to begin.
 The priest brings a 16cm silver image of Mavji, who is believed to be an incarnation of Lord Vishnu, on horseback to the site where the puja is supposed to commence.

 Traditionally it is also believed that if Mathadhish (the priest) takes a dip in the river water, it becomes pure.
 After the priest has taken a bath in the river water, the ashes of the ones who had passed away are thrown into the river, assuming that it would give peace required by the soul of the dead.
 In Bhil tribe, it is considered sacred to throw the ashes of the dead into the sacred rivers, then and only then the soul of the dead will rest in peace.
 The ashes of men are wrapped in white cloth will those of women are wrapped in red cloth.
 The priest, which is brought in by the family members, continues the elaborate ritual of Moksha (peace) and the family members pay their last homage to the ones who have passed away in the previous year.